bunkerity/bunkerweb-plugins/crowdsec/README.md

 Please read the [plugins section](https://docs.bunkerweb.io/latest/plugins) of the BunkerWeb documentation first and refer to the [CrowdSec documentation](https://docs.crowdsec.net/) if you are not familiar with it.

 You will need to run CrowdSec instance and configure it to parse BunkerWeb logs.
-Because BunkerWeb is based on NGINX, you can use the `nginx` value for the `type` parameter in your acquisition file (assuming that BunkerWeb logs are stored "as is" without additionnal data) :
+Because BunkerWeb is based on NGINX, you can use the `nginx` value for the `type` parameter in your acquisition file (assuming that BunkerWeb logs are stored "as is" without additional data) :

 ```yaml
 filenames: